 I’ve been teaching people how to get out of debt for almost 30 years.
 I was doing so before it was cool, fashionable or even profitable.

-Over the years, I have resisted the temptation to align myself with financial planners, insurance agents, real estate brokers and others in the financial professions to make money off referrals from those who follow this ministry.
-I have at times recommended them as good … but never for a profit.
+Over the years, I’ve resisted the temptation to align myself with financial planners, insurance agents, real estate brokers and others in the financial professions to make money off referrals from those who follow this ministry.
+I have at times recommended them as good … but not for a personal profit.

 If you want to experience God’s power. . .you must know His Word.

-Matthew 22:29 is so powerful that I’m going to read it to you in four translations because if you get nothing else but this scripture then this teaching would have accomplished its purpose.
+Matthew 22:29 is so powerful that I’m going to put it before you in four translations because if you get nothing else but this scripture, then this teaching would have accomplished its purpose.